airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 ## Configure a connection
 Once this is all set up, you can now configure a connection.
-To do so, use the Streamlit app by going in the `Apps` section and selecting `LINKEDIN_ADS_TEST`.
+To do so, use the Streamlit app by going in the `Apps` section and selecting `AIRBYTE_LINKEDIN_ADS`.
 You will have to accept the Anaconda terms in order to use Streamlit.
 Once you have access to the app, select `New Connection` and fill the fields as such:
 * Secret: `<database>.<your_schema>.integration_linkedin_ads_oauth`
 * External Access Integration: `integration_linkedin_ads`